WHY NEW BELIEFS IN AN OLD ENVIRONMENT FAIL AND WHAT IS COGNITIVE DISSONANCE?

 “Everyone around me is living the old lifestyle.”

 New Habits need a protected space to form.
 New habits are fragile.
 Old habits are automatic.
 New habits require repetition, predictability, and reinforcement.
 Old environments contain deeply conditioned cues that can override even strong therapeutic gains.
 Sober living provides a controlled setting where new routines — sleep hygiene, medication adherence, meeting attendance, emotional regulation — can be practiced without competing triggers.
-Through routine and repetition Sober living gives the brain reinforces what safe feels like, what sober feels like because that’s how new neural pathways actually stick.
+Through routine and repetition sober living gives the brain the reinforcement around what safe feels like, what sober feels like because that’s how new neural pathways actually stick.

 After Rehab, most of us couldn't be more hopeful.
 Unfortunately, it's an illusion.
 Sober Living interrupts the “I’m fine now” illusion.